 The Risks and Rewards of Selling Commodity Futures Options

-Buying an asset not yet held below the current market price: If you wish to buy an asset and the price is too high, selling a put option will provide immediate premium.
+If you wish to buy an asset and the price is too high, selling a put option will provide an immediate premium.
 If the price drops to or below the target buy price (the strike price) at expiration, you will buy the asset at that price.
 Your net price will be the target price minus the premium received.
 If the price does not drop and the option expires, you simply pocket the premium for selling the put option.
 The sale of the put becomes a profitable trade in itself.

 Selling an Asset at a Price Higher Than the Current Market Price

 Let us consider the case where you are holding an asset that you may wish to sell if the price moves higher.
 Selling a call option at that price target (the strike price) will provide immediate income against the long position you hold.
 If the price moves above the target price at expiration, you will sell the asset at that price.
 Your net price will be the target or strike price plus the premium received for selling or granting the option.
 If the price does not reach the target by expiration, you simply pocket the premium and can do it once again for a future period.
 In this case, the sale of a call option against an existing position will provide a new way to earn income against that long position.

 For a trader or investor holding a short position, the sale of a put option will work in a similar fashion.
 The sale of the put, in this case, creates income against that short position.

 Spreading Against Other Long Options to Limit Premium Expenditure

 In some cases, the sale of one option against another will decrease the total premium spent and overall risk of an options position.
 A position where one buys an option and sells another option against it is a spread position.